 5) What is the main difference between the free function and the delete operator in C++?

-The main difference between the free function and the delete operator in C++ is that the free function deallocates memory allocated by C-style functions, such as the malloc function.
-On the other hand, the delete operator deallocates the memory allocated by the new operator and invokes the object's destructor.
+The primary distinction between the free function and the delete operator in C++ lies in their memory deallocation behavior.
+While free is responsible for releasing memory allocated by C-style functions like malloc, the delete operator handles memory allocated by new operator and triggers the destructor of the object.